MicrosoftDocs/azure-docs/articles/app-service/environment/forced-tunnel-support.md

 ## Configure your ASE with Service Endpoints

-To force tunnel all outbound traffic from your ASE, except that which goes to Azure SQL and Azure Storage, do the following:
+To force tunnel all outbound traffic from your ASE, except that which goes to Azure SQL and Azure Storage, perform the following steps.

 1. Create or edit a route table.
 Populate the rules to send the management addresses that map to your App Service Environment location with a next hop of Internet.
 To find the management addresses, see [App Service Environment management addresses][management].
 An App Service Environment inbound management traffic can't be force tunneled and sent back from another address because that breaks TCP.